Marty returned to work this morning, so I thought I'd take this opportunity to catch you all up on the holiday happenings.

 I'm always researching and learning about all kinds of things, and health and food is one of the most important things.
 I know that you are what you eat, and since Marty came to live in Australia, we've been trying to fix my health with diet.
 We've tried an elimination diet that my Doctor had us on for 6 years with some good results, but our energy levels were never great, and I still was in pain for too much of my life.
 We tried Paleo when we moved here to the farm, and the goal was to grow as much food for ourselves as we could.
 Thinking it was the poor quality food we were eating.. but that left us feeling really terrible, and in order to get more energy, we went back to eating sourdough bread and even started adding lentils and beans to our diet.

-Still not satisfied with my health, poor strength or lack of energy, I did some more research and found out about the Carnivore diet.
+the Carnivore diet.
 So, after a bit of re-training my brain, to begin to accept that meat is nutrient dense, that we don't need plants after all, and that yes, it really could be that simple..
 Marty and I got stuck in.

 We've been eating meat for about a month now, and there have been days where we can really feel the benefits of this way of eating.
 Super energy, super strength (I did the first chin-up of my life!), less anxiety and depression, and no pain anywhere.
 Other days haven't been so great, and I've had short bouts of fibro pain and on others it feels like we're walking through mud.
 So, yes, we're still in the transition period, but it seems to get a little better every day.
 So far, though, this is an improvement on how we were feeling before, so we're sticking to this for a while.